 The next focus is on your home itself.
 Rats and mice often view the home as a paradise of sorts, since it is warm and a haven of protection against predators.
 If rodents can get inside, they can generally live a worry-free life while being fruitful and multiplying at alarming rates.

 The major concerns are holes or cracks on the exterior of the home.
 They need to be sealed.
 Are small cracks really a concern?
 Yes.
 Rats and mice can squeeze through just about any space as long as they can get their heads through the opening.
 For a rat, this means a space roughly a quarter in size.
 For mice, we are talking about a hole the size of a dime or penny.

 Now that you know what to look for, start doing laps around your home.
-Rodents can climb, so focus on the entire structure, including vent openings.
+Rodents can climb, so focus on the entire structure, including vent and air duct openings.
 Any holes where pipes and wires enter the home must be properly sealed.
 Locations where air flow is needed, such as vents, can be protected from rodents by mounting cooper wool on the interior.
 The wool will allow air flow, but will keep rodents out – since the animals cannot chew through the copper.